glitchgirl/android-developer-class/notes.md

 March 4 Notes:
 - code along

+March 9 Notes:
-- Intent fileters and implicit intents
+- Intent filters and implicit intents
+  - we can now use other peoples code (camera, phone, etc)
+  - our code can be used by other people (open stuff in our app)
+- code along